bmfinance/bm-api/readme.md

 ### Consumed by third party platforms

 **/cmc**: Custom endpoint required by [CoinMarketCap](https://coinmarketcap.com/) to display our vaults in their yield farming section.

-**/supply**: Used by [Coingecko](https://coingecko.com) to display BIFI's total supply and circulating supply.
+**/supply**: Used by [Coingecko](https://coingecko.com) to display BMB's total supply and circulating supply.

 ### Consumed by the [dashboard](https://dashboard.bm.finance)

 **/earnings**: Used to display the total and daily earnings of the platform.

 **/holders**: Used to display the total number of holders.
-This calc takes into account users with 0 BIFI in their wallet, but BIFI staked in the reward pool.
+This calc takes into account users with 0 BMB in their wallet, but BMB staked in the reward pool.

 ## Contribute